robvdpol/RaceControl/README.md

 You need to have VLC media player installed on your machine.
 The location of your VLC installation will be automatically detected by Race Control.

 ## Acknowledgements
-* [f1viewer](https://github.com/SoMuchForSubtlety/f1viewer) for showing how to use the F1TV API.
+* [f1viewer](https://github.com/SoMuchForSubtlety/f1viewer) for showing how to use the F1TV API
-* [VLC](https://www.videolan.org/vlc) for providing an excellent video player and .NET library.
+* [VLC](https://www.videolan.org/vlc) for providing an excellent video player and .NET library
-* [MPV](https://mpv.io) for providing a video player that can reliably play F1TV live streams without needing workarounds.
+* [MPV](https://mpv.io) for providing a video player that can reliably play F1TV live streams without needing workarounds
-* [Streamlink](https://streamlink.github.io) for providing a flexible stream extractor/transporter.
+* [Streamlink](https://streamlink.github.io) for providing a flexible stream extractor/transporter
 * [Prism Library](https://prismlibrary.com)
 * [Newtonsoft Json.NET](https://www.newtonsoft.com/json)
 * [CredentialManagement.Standard NuGet package](https://www.nuget.org/packages/CredentialManagement.Standard)